 A high school basketball standout at Hoopeston-East Lynn in Hoopeston, Ill., Matta was a two-year starter for the Butler Bulldogs in three seasons after transferring from Southern Illinois as a sophomore.
 He led Butler in assists (100) and 3-point field goal percentage (.433) in 1987-88 and in free throw percentage in 1988-89 (.872).
 He served as a team captain on Barry Collier's first team in 1989-90 and finished his career in sixth place on Butler's all-time list for free throw percentage (.800).
 He earned a B.S. degree (education) from Butler in 1990.
 Matta enjoyed his Butler career high point total of 21 points against Xavier at the Cincinnati Gardens March 2, 1989.

 Thad Michael Matta was born July 11, 1967, in Hoopeston.
 The 48-year-old coach and his wife, Barbara, have two daughters, Ali and Emily.

-All American Speakers is a speakers bureau and booking agency providing information on booking Thad Matta for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Thad Matta speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Thad Matta for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Thad Matta speaking fees, availability, speech topics and cost to hire for your next live or virtual event.